CopernicaMarketingSoftware/Documentation/SMTPeter/rest-templates.md

 - embedded: return the template in MIME format, with embedded images;
 - text: return the text version of the template.

-You can provide extra personalization variables in the GET request, these will be use to personalize the template.
+You can provide extra personalization variables in the GET request, that are uses to personalize the template.
 If no variables are provided, the template will not be personalized.

 ## Creating templates

-To create a template you need to send a HTTP POST request to SMTPeter:
+To create a new template you can send a HTTP POST request to SMTPeter:

 ````text
 https://www.smtpeter.com/v1/template/{format}